devonfw/.github/.github/ISSUE_TEMPLATE/enhancement.md

 ---
-name: 'Enhancement'
+name: Enhancement
-about: 'Suggest a new feature or improvement'
+about: Suggest a new feature or improvement
 title: ''
-labels: 'type: enhancement'
+labels: enhancement
 assignees: ''

 ---

 As a user I would like ... in order to ...